MaiAbdulhamid/Full-Stack-Web-Development-with-React/README.md

  <summary>REST API with Express, MongoDB and Mongoose</summary>

  ### 13. REST API with Express, MongoDB and Mongoose
+ - Every	incoming	request	needs	to	be	decoded	to	decide	the	nature	of	the	request:
+  – GET,	PUT,	POST,	DELETE
+  – Resource	affected
+  – Data	in	body	of	request
+ - Translate	request	to	an	equivalent	database	operation

  ### 14. Exercise (Video): REST API with Express, MongoDB and Mongoose Part 1
+ -

  ### 15. Exercise (Video): REST API with Express, MongoDB and Mongoose Part 2